rodolfofrainer/SocAnalyst/Fleet Server/README.md

 3. Go into the windows server VM
 4. Open PowerShell as Administrator
 5. Paste Selected command into Powershell and run

-   \* On settings you can modify yourserver to use port 8220

    \* If an error is thrown, check Firewall rules on fleet server, if none of that works try adding the `--insecure` flag at the end of the command